 The church is dedicated to Mary Magdalene, the companion of Jesus.
 According to the sixteenth chapter of the Gospel of Mark, Mary Magdalene was the first to see Christ after his resurrection (Mark 16:9).
 Although equals, she is usually considered a crucial and important disciple of Jesus; seemingly his primary female associate, along with Mary of Bethany; whom some believe to have been the same woman.

-The other three paintings depict Jesus meets Mary Magdalene in the town of Magdala on the Sea of Galilee; Mary Magdalene remains beside the cross.
+The other three paintings depict Jesus meeting Mary Magdalene in the town of Magdala on the Sea of Galilee; Mary Magdalene remains beside the cross.
 Last is Mary Magdalene is the first to meet Jesus after his resurrection.
 The paintings are the brainchild of the painter Alexander Ivanov, a great Russian painter of the 19th century.
-In fact, he was commissioned especially by Princess Elizabeth for the church.
+He was commissioned, especially by Princess Elizabeth, for the church.
 What is considered as the remains of Mary Magdalene can be seen in the relic box.